Have a cuppa ...

 Her fingers moved lightly, firmly, expertly.
 I closed my eyes in delight, feeling every pull, my scalp warm, tingling.

-“Watch out!
-Tidal wave!” as she squeezed her palm against the faucet, spraying me with a wall of water.
+“Tsunami!”
+She squeezed her palm against the faucet, spraying me with a wall of water.

-We ate at a separate table, my mother, father and I. My father, worried about the price of copra, frowned at his meal.
+My mother, father and I ate at a separate table and had an extra meat dish.
+My father, worried about the price of copra, frowned at his meal.
 My mother, thinking of the payroll, dispatched her food.
-And I, little Miss Perfect, savored every mouthful.
+And I, I ate with gusto and watched the salesgirls.
+They used thumb and forefinger to pick off some mackerel, added rice and vegetables, squashed it to a lump and put it into their mouths.

 Now I was free.
 No one to bother me.
 I stole out through the door and crept to my usual hiding place.